saadtazi/wd-screenshot/README.md

 # Recommandations

-I strongly recommend that you write a wd.js script that saves the original screenshot.
+I strongly recommend that you write a wd.js script that saves the original screenshot (wd `saveScreenshots()` from this library might help).
 This will saves you a lot of time when refactoring/redesigning your site.
 See an example [here](./examples/project1/utils/auto-save.js).

 The added `saveScreenshots` wd method can help you with that.